Last updated on August 30th, 2022

-When the blood sugar and blood pressure go out of control, it can bring about damage to the blood vessels present in the kidneys, lowering down their ability to work in an optimal way.
+Uncontrolled blood sugar and blood pressure can damage the blood vessels present in the kidneys.
+This lowers down their ability to work in an optimal way.
 Thus, it’s very essential for individuals having renal problems to follow a special diet.
-In this article, you can know about what should a diabetic with kidney disease eat, and foods to avoid with a kidney disease list?
+In this article, you can know about what should a diabetic with kidney disease eat.
+Also, you can read about the foods to avoid with kidney disease?

 Role of Diet in Kidney Disease and Diabetes

-Dietary limitations differ based on the extent of kidney damage.
-For instance, individuals in which kidney disease is recently diagnosed have varied diet limitations as compared to people with kidney failure, also referred to as end-stage renal disease (ESRD).
+Dietary limitations differ on the basis of the extent of kidney damage.
+Individuals with recent kidney disease have many diet limitations than people with kidney failure.
+This is also known as end-stage renal disease (ESRD).

-If any person has been diagnosed with kidney disease, it’s best to follow the concerned doctor’s advice for dietary needs.
-For individuals with an advanced form of kidney ailment, it’s advisable to stick to a kidney-friendly diet that assists in reducing the amount of waste in the blood.
-These renal diabetic diet foods are of great help in boosting kidney function together with preventing its added damage.
-It’s commonly suggested that individuals having kidney disease must limit the intake of the following nutrients:
+In case of a recent kidney disease diagnosis, it’s best to follow the doctor’s advice.
+Doctor may advise certain dietary changes.
+Also, for individuals with an advanced form of kidney ailment.
+It is advisable to stick to a kidney-friendly diet.
+This helps in reducing the amount of waste in the blood.
+These renal diabetic diet foods boost the kidney function.
+They also prevent its additional damage.
+Individuals having kidney disease must limit the intake of the following nutrients:

-- Sodium: It is found in several foods and is the main constituent of table salt.
-The levels of sodium in the blood increase as the damaged kidneys fail to filter out too much sodium.
-Thus, sodium levels must be restricted to below 2000 mg per day.
+- Sodium: It occurs in several foods.
+It is the main constituent of table salt.
+The sodium levels in the blood rise as the damaged kidneys fail to filter out excessive sodium.
+Thus, restrict the sodium levels to below 2000 mg per day.

-- Potassium: This mineral plays several roles in the body; however individuals with kidney ailments must restrict the intake of potassium so as to avoid seriously high potassium levels in the blood.
+- Potassium: This mineral plays several roles in the body.
+Yet, individuals with kidney ailments must restrict the intake of potassium.
+This is vital to avoid seriously high potassium levels in the blood.
 Thus, the recommended intake of potassium is below 2000 mg per day

-- Phosphorus: Mineral present in varied foods, and damaged kidneys fail to remove too much of this mineral.
+- Phosphorus: Mineral that is present in varied foods.
+Damaged kidneys fail to remove excess of this mineral.
 Their blood can rise in the blood causing damage to the body.
-Thus, dietary phosphorus is limited to below 800 to 1000 mg per day.
+Thus, limit the dietary phosphorus to below 800 to 1000 mg per day.

-- Protein: Just another nutrient that is required to be restricted in people with renal disease as damaged kidneys fail to remove waste products from protein metabolism.
+- Protein: Just another nutrient that requires limitation in people with renal disease.
+As, damaged kidneys fail to remove waste products from protein metabolism.

 Every individual with kidney disease is different; thereby it’s significant to discuss with a suitable healthcare provider about the dietary requirements.
 And fortunately, several delicious and healthy alternatives having a low amount of phosphorus, potassium, and sodium are available.
 And make a list of foods to avoid for kidney health.

 Say No to Herbal Supplements: These are generally not safe if a person has been diagnosed with kidney disease.
-Kidneys can get damaged and even the condition may worsen more.
-Some vitamins may produce kidney problems as well and must be avoided.
+Damage to the kidneys is possible.
+And, even the condition may worsen more.
+Some vitamins may produce kidney problems too.
+Avoid them as well.
 Discussion with a doctor is a must before consuming any vitamins or supplements.

-In a kidney-friendly diet, certain foods should be avoided or limited so that kidneys can remain protected.
-And certain foods should be added to obtain energy and nourishment.
-Particular diet is based upon whether the person is in early-stage or late-stage chronic kidney disease or the patient is on dialysis.
+In a kidney-friendly diet, avoid certain foods.
+This helps to protect the kidneys.
+And add certain foods to obtain energy and nourishment.
+Diet depends upon whether the person is in early-stage or late-stage disease.
+Also, if the patient is on dialysis.

 Foods to Avoid With Kidney Disease and Diabetes

-Also, the intake of phosphorous, potassium, and protein must be limited in the diet based upon the stage of kidney disease.
-Several foods that constitute an essential part of a healthy diet might not be appropriate for a chronic kidney disease patient’s diet.
-These are some of the worst foods for kidney failure in people with diabetes and these should be limited.
+Also, limit the intake of phosphorous, potassium, and protein in the diet.
+This depends upon the stage of kidney disease.
+Several foods constituting an essential part of a healthy diet may not be appropriate for his or her diet.
+These are some of the worst foods for kidney failure in diabetics.
+And, it is important to limit them.

-Phosphorus is a mineral responsible for keeping the bones and other body parts healthy and strong.
-The kidney fails to remove added phosphorus from the blood marvelously.
-An excess of phosphorous weakens the bones and can cause damage to the heart, blood vessels, and eyes.
-High phosphorus content is found in dairy, meat, nuts, seeds, whole-grain bread, as well as dark sodas.
-Also, many packaged foods contain high phosphorous amounts.
+Phosphorus is a mineral that keeps the bones and other body parts healthy and strong.
+The kidney fails to remove added phosphorus from the blood.
+An excess of phosphorous weakens the bones.
+And, it can cause damage to the heart, blood vessels, and eyes.
+High phosphorus content occurs in:

 Consume an appropriate quantity of protein.
 A high protein diet can make the kidneys work harder and can even worsen the chronic kidney problem.
 But the too small amount is not healthy as well.
 Protein is present in both plant and animal foods.
 A good nutritionist can help a person in figuring out the correct combination and the quantity of protein for consumption.